Nevada Cannabis Business Licenses

 WHAT IS NEVADA'S CURRENT CANNABIS MARKET STATUS?

 Recreational cannabis was legalized in 2017 under the Initiative to Regulate and Tax Marijuana which opened up avenues for cultivation, distribution, and retail licenses.
 The restrictions on legal commercial medical cannabis operations were limited to 372 businesses within the state: 182 for cultivation, 118 for production, 55 for dispensaries and 17 for independent testing laboratories.
-But, these restrictions are easing up.
 As of 2018, there were 65 dispensaries in Nevada.

 WHAT IS THE HISTORY OF CANNABIS IN NEVADA?

 In 2001 Assembly Bill 453 legalized medical use of cannabis in Nevada and eased penalties for cannabis possessions up to one ounce to fine-only misdemeanors for first and second-time offenders.
 Prior to the passage of this bill, Nevada was the only state for which possessing any amount of cannabis was a felony.

 DOES NEVADA HAVE A HEMP PROGRAM?

 PREPARING FOR THE NEVADA CANNABIS MARKET

 We are ready to support your team as you prepare for cannabis licensure in Nevada.
 Contact Point7 to discuss the fully customizable products and service packages available that have proved successful for operators around the country.